Long-tailed planigale: Description

 The long-tailed planigale has an extraordinary head shape.
 All planigales have a flattened head, much broader than it is deep.
-This smallest planigale takes that trend to an extreme: at just 3 to 4 mm from top to bottom, the skull is one-fifth as deep as it is wide.
+This smallest planigale takes skull depth to an extreme: at just 3 to 4 mm from top to bottom, the skull is one-fifth as deep as it is wide.
 The purpose, it seems, is to allow it to squeeze into the tiniest of soil cracks; to find its prey, perhaps to avoid predators, or more probably for both reasons.
-The clays and blacksoils of the Top End typically develop deep cracks as they dry after the monsoonal summer rains, which persist right through the eight-month dry season until the wet begins again, usually producing floods that force small creatures like the Long-tailed Planigale to seek refuge on high ground.
+The clays and blacksoils of the Top End typically develop deep cracks as they dry after the monsoonal summer rains, which persist right through the eight-month dry season until the wet begins again, usually producing floods that force small creatures like the long-tailed planigale to seek refuge on high ground.

 The head shape aside (which in any case is not obvious from all angles), the long-tailed planigale looks rather like a very small mouse with a long, bare tail.
 The muzzle is pointed, the fur a nondescript and variable brown, the hindlegs a little bigger than the forelegs, allowing it to stand semi-crouched on hindlegs and tail, rather like a tiny squirrel.

 Combined head-body length varies from 55 to 65 mm, averaging 59 mm in both sexes; the tail length is similar.
 Average male weight is 4.2 g, 4.3 g for females; a really large specimen can reach almost 6 g.